mccright/rand-notes/Generations-Defined.md

 #### Notes:
 <a name="note_1"></a>
 **Note 1**: None of these date boundaries are supported by a comprehensive concensus, and their names are not always expressed using the same words.
 No official body determines generational boundaries, and you may see slightly different date ranges for any given group.
 This chart is just my reminder about the date-ranges and names of these groupings.
 <a name="note_2"></a>
-**Note 2**: Generation Beta, often shortened to Gen Beta, is [the proposed name](https://mccrindle.com.au/article/generation-beta-defined/) for the demographic cohort succeeding Generation Alpha.
+**Note 2**: `Generation Beta`, sometimes shortened to `Gen Beta`, is [the proposed name](https://mccrindle.com.au/article/generation-beta-defined/) for the demographic cohort succeeding `Generation Alpha`.
-* Generation Alpha is also sometimes called *Generation Covid*
-* Generation Z is also sometimes called *iGeneration*, *Zoomers*, *post-Millennials*, or *Homelanders*...
+<a name="note_3"></a>
+**Note 3**: `Generation Alpha` is also sometimes called `Generation Covid`.
+Depending on your source, it may be defined as startinging anywhere between 2010 and 2013.
+<a name="note_4"></a>
+**Note 4**: `Generation Z` is also sometimes called `iGeneration`, `Zoomers`, `post-Millennials`, or `Homelanders`...
+Depending on your source, it may be defined as ending anywhere between 2010 and 2013.

 #### Sources:
 * Market Segments -- Doing Consumer Research: A Resource Guide (*U.S. Library of Congress Research Guide*)